-Loan Estimate- The loan estimate will be provided to you with in 3 days of completing a loan application.
-This will give you a detailed line item breakdown of all the cash that will be need to close.
+Loan Estimate- The loan estimate will be provided to you within 3 days of completing a loan application.
+This will give you a detailed line-item breakdown of all the cash that will need to close.
 Bear in mind at this point many of the fields will be estimated as you may not have a specific property in mind yet.

 Closing Disclosure- The closing disclosure will be provided at least 3 days before closing.
 At this point you will be talking about a specific property and the numbers will be exact at this point.
 This gives you time to review the Closing Disclosure against the Loan estimate.

 Who Pays Closing Costs In MA?

 Each party, buyer and seller are responsible to pay their own closing costs.
 The sellers closing costs are paid by the seller and the buyer is responsible to cover their own closing costs.